How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each gram of translucent, homogeneous lotion with a strong alcoholic odour contains betamethasone dipropionate 0.64 mg, equivalent to 0.5 mg of betamethasone and salicylic acid 20 mg.
+Each gram of translucent, homogeneous lotion with a strong alcoholic odour contains 0.64 mg of betamethasone dipropionate, equivalent to 0.5 mg of betamethasone and 20 mg of salicylic acid.
 Nonmedicinal ingredients: hydroxyethyl cellulose, isopropanol, purified water, and triethanolamine.

 How should I use this medication?